 Rabbi Victor is a seemingly boundless resource of creativity and Jewish knowledge that is both engaging and inspiring.
 He designed and implemented a Rosh Hashanah Family Service around the theme of prayer based as a hike through nature.
 He created an adult education class on Mitzvot based on A.J.
 Jacobs book “Living Biblically.”
 Rabbi Victor is very comfortable with the young adult community having developed weekly dinner groups with young professionals in Syracuse and most recently a Facebook 20’s and 30’s group in Bridgeport, CT through which we held events and took trips to New York City.

-Rabbi Victor has a son Max born in 2007 and a daughter Noa born in 2014.
+Rabbi Victor has a son Max and a daughter Noa.